Genealogical constructions of population models: Introduction

 Our approach belongs to the family of `lookdown constructions'.
 Building on the ideas of \cite{DK96} and \cite{DK99a}, a number of authors have developed constructions of population models that incorporate information about genealogical relationships.
 These constructions typically involve assigning each individual in the population to a (non-negative) integer or real-valued `level', with connections between the levels determining the genealogical trees.
 They are generically referred to as `lookdown' constructions since, in most cases, during reproduction events, offspring inserted at a given level `look down' to individuals at lower levels to determine their parent.

 Lookdown constructions are simplest if the spatial locations or types of individuals in the population do not affect the reproductive dynamics.
+In that setting, the `levels' can be taken to be nonnegative integer-valued.
+The processes are constructed in such a way that at each time $t$, the types, elements of an appropriate space $E$, of the individuals indexed by their levels $\{X_i(t)\}$ are exchangeable, that is, the joint distribution does not change if we permute the indices, and in an infinite population limit, the measure that gives the state of the limiting measure-valued process is simply the de Finetti measure of the infinite exchangeable family $\{X_i(t)\}$.

-In that setting, the `levels' can be taken to be fixed.
-We illustrate the key idea for the simple example originally considered by \cite{DK96}.
+We illustrate the key idea for the simple example originally considered in \cite{DK96}.
 Consider a population of constant size $N$.
 Individuals are assigned levels $1,\ldots ,N$ by choosing uniformly at random among all possible assignments.
 The dynamics are as follows: we attach an independent Poisson process $\pi_{(i,j)}$, of rate $\lambda$, to each pair $( i,j)$ of levels.
 At a point of $\pi_{(i,j)}$, the individual with the higher of the two levels $i$ and $j$ dies and is replaced by a copy of the individual with the lower level.
 In between these replacement events, individuals (independently) accumulate mutations.
 Since the level of an individual has such a strong impact on its evolution, it is not at all obvious that this description gives rise to a sensible population model.
-The key to seeing that it does is that the generator of the process preserves exchangeability among levels.
-More precisely, denote the type of the individual at level $i$ by $X_i(t)$.
-It is not hard to check that if $(X_1(0),\ldots ,X_N(0))$ is exchangeable (that is, has the same distribution as $(X_{\sigma (1)}(0),\ldots ,X_{\sigma (N)}(0))$ for any permutation of $\{1,\ldots ,N\}$), then so is $(X_1(t),\ldots ,X_N(t))$ for all $t>0$.
-As a result, if we assign labels uniformly at random at time zero, the distribution of types in the population is determined by the empirical measure $Z_N(t)=\sum_{i=1}^NX_i(t)/N$ and this can be identified by writing out the generator of the full process $(X_1(t),\ldots ,X_N(t))$ on symmetric functions $f(x_1,\ldots ,x_ N)$ and using that for such a function
+To see that it does, one must show that if $\{X_i(0)\}$ is exchangeable, then for each $t>0$, $\{X_i(t)\}$ is exchangeable, and that the probability-measure-valued process $Z_N$ given by the empirical measure $Z_N(t)=\sum_{i=1}^NX_i(t)/N$ has the same distribution as the probability-measure-valued process $\hat {Z}_N$ obtained from a sensible population model.